 Using a steam chamber to remove decades of paint and rock-hard glazing from old windows is a valuable tool in window restoration.
-The steam chamber eliminates the need for chemical strippers that often require many applications to remove all the layers of paint.
+The steam chamber eliminates the need for toxic chemical strippers that often require many applications to remove all the layers of paint.
 There is no danger of charring the wood as is common with the use of heat guns.
-Steam softens the glazing compound and allows for the removal and reinstallation of the original wavy glass.
+Steam softens the glazing compound and allows for the removal and preservation of the original glass, including old wavy glass.

 Infrared Paint Removal